slash1028/slash1028.github.io/index.md

 This work introduces the Sub3Vox, a novel English corpus for TD-SV.
 It was generated from a TI-SV dataset by a novel automated pipeline and is larger than any existing TD-SV corpora.
 Notably, this is the first time that a TD-SV corpus has been created from a TI-SV corpus.
 We further analyze the characteristics of Sub3Vox and report its baseline performance.
 The proposed pipeline can be applied to other TI-SV datasets, offering a scalable solution for generating large TD-SV corpora.

-## How and When you can access the database
+## How and when you can access the database

 The data in Sub3Vox1 will be available soon.